hikeventures/hikeventures.github.io/_posts/articles/products/2017-01-18-garmin-inreach.markdown

 </div>

 ## Worth to upgrade?
-If you are only using your device in emergency situations to send a SOS signal then we would probably not consider to ugrade to the new Garmin models.
+If you are only using your device in emergency situations to send a SOS signal then we would probably not consider to upgrade to the new Garmin models.
 However, if you are looking for a device which you can also use as a GPS then we would probably upgrade to the new Garmin inReach Explorer+ since it comes with a topo map and has also space to store other maps as well.

 ## Alternative without SOS features